 Johnston's Army waylaid in the dead of winter...

-Johnston and his army of 2500 U.S. troops were sent to Utah in 1857-1858 while Young's good fortune was that government funds and resources were diverted to the Civil War, leaving Johnston at a disadvantage once they arrived.
-Brigham seized the moment, and gave the order that Johnston's wagons and food be burned.
+Col. Johnston and his Army of 2500 U.S. troops were sent to Utah in 1857-1858, while Young's good fortune was that government funds and resources were diverted to the Civil War, leaving Johnston at a disadvantage once they arrived.
+Brigham seized the moment and gave the order for Johnston's wagons and food to be burned.
 A faithful follower by the name of Lot Smith carried out the order, causing 2500 men to suffer extreme hardship during the bitter cold of winter.

-Under the orders of Brigham, Nauvoo militia stole 800 of the 1,400 head of cattle with the Army there.
-While Mormons severely punished famished Indians for stealing their cattle, the Mormons not only stole cattle from the United States Government, they destroyed the army’s 2720 pounds of ham, 92,700 of bacon, 167,900 of flour, 8910 of coffee, 1400 of sugar, 1333 of soap, 800 of sperm candles, 765 of tea, 7781 of hard bread, and 68,832 rations of desiccated vegetables.
+Under the orders of Brigham, the Nauvoo militia stole 800 of the 1,400 head of cattle with the Army there.
+While Mormons severely punished famished Timpanogos for stealing even a cow.
+Mormons not only stole cattle from the United States Government, but they also destroyed the Army's 2720 pounds of ham, 92,700 of bacon, 167,900 of flour, 8910 of coffee, 1400 of sugar, 1333 of soap, 800 of sperm candles, 765 of tea, 7781 of hard bread, and 68,832 rations of desiccated vegetables.

 The Bear River Massacre has been ignored.
 "It was not in the interest of key players—the military and the Mormons—to remember, and the decimated Northwestern Bands of the Shoshone had no voice in the nation that came to surround them.
 The battle, as it was initially regarded, was celebrated in Salt Lake City, especially by the military.
 What few records there are indicate that between 250 and 350 Shoshones died, although some suggest nearly 500 perished.
 Paul Hutton, a historian of the Indian Wars at the University of New Mexico, said he had never heard of the Bear River Massacre when he got his first teaching job at Utah State University in 1977." - Salt Lake Tribune

-The environment of the Utah Indian people was now drastically altered from logging and from the introduction of domesticated cattle and horses numbering in the thousands.
-Settlers farming domesticated crops and cattle on previously Indian land meant that Natives were less able to depend on the natural environment for their food supply.
-While the Indians were excellent and well-seasoned hunters and gatherers, it required a large expanse of land to sustain their communities.
-The settlers knew this, and so systematically killed and drove away the deer and elk, and slaughtered massive numbers of native buffalo.
+The environment of Utah's Timpanogos was now drastically altered from logging and the introduction of domesticated cattle and horses numbering in the thousands.
+Settlers farming domesticated crops and cattle meant that Natives could not depend on the natural environment for their food supply.
+While the Timpanogos were excellent and well-seasoned hunters and gatherers, they required a large land expanse to sustain their communities.
+The settlers knew this and systematically killed the deer and elk and slaughtered massive numbers of buffalo.
 Colonists almost always settled on the most fertile land.
-They emptied the rivers, and streams, of fish by over-fishing them with gill nets.
-The Native people were forced to travel greater distances, expending more energy, to find food.
-Ultimately, they were faced with the agonizing realization that they were being forced by starvation into surrendering.
-It became necessary to prey on Mormon beef.
-They plundered thousands of head of cattle to feed their hungry families.
-They would have much preferred to eat deer, elk and buffalo, but it was a matter of survival.
-With this, and the pandemic spread of disease, it's a wonder the Timpanogos survived at all.
+They emptied the rivers and streams of fish by over-fishing them with gill nets.
+An example recorded is in just one day alone, 6790 fish were taken from the Provo River with gill nets by Mormons and sent to Salt Lake as tithing, ignoring the present and future needs of the Indigenous people.
+Ultimately, they were faced with the agonizing realization that Mormon colonists were forcing them into surrendering.

-As Brigham continued using church funds waging war against the Indian people, he engaged such noted serial killers as "Wild Bill" Hickman, Porter Rockwell, and John D. Lee.
-Lee baptized Hickman into the church.
-Lee and Rockwell were sealed to Brigham Young in the temple.
-Lee was the leader of the massacre at Mountain Meadows.
-Hickman and Rockwell were Brigham's personal body guards.
+As Brigham continued using church funds waging war against the Timpanogos, he engaged such noted serial killers as "Wild Bill" Hickman, Porter Rockwell, and John D. Lee.
+Lee baptized Wild Bill Hickman into the church.
+John D. Lee and Rockwell were sealed to Brigham Young in the temple.
+Lee led the massacre at Mountain Meadows.
+Hickman and Rockwell both were serial killers and Brigham's bodyguards.

 In 1861, President Lincoln set aside over four million acres of land in the northeastern region of Utah as reservation land for the Timpanogos.
-But before he did, he asked Brigham Young if he felt the land was suitable.
+But before he Uintah Valley Reservation, he asked Brigham Young if he felt the land was suitable.
 Brigham answered, "The only purpose the land has is to hold together the two halves of the world."
-In other words, it was perfect for a reservation.
-That President Lincoln would ask Brigham his opinion suggests that Mormon leaders had a working relationship with the President, in spite of the fact that only four years earlier Brigham had committed the treasonous act of destroying government property, leaving Johnston's army stranded—a crime for which neither Brigham nor the perpetrators were ever held accountable.
-Some things just defy logic.
-Tribal Leader Walkara, a uncle of Black Hawk had been in the leadership of the Timpanogos since the arrival of the Mormons.
-When he was poisoned 1855, Walkara's brother Yenewoods (aka Jake Arapeen) became Tribal Leader by succession, and continued in this role until 1865.
-By now tensions were running high on both sides.
-In a last-ditch effort to diffuse the situation, a meeting was called at Manti.
-But a drunk rancher named John Lowry would make the mistake of jerking Arapeen from his horse by his hair.
-This was the final straw, Arropeen, now humiliated before his people, vowed revenge.
-Black Hawk took command as war chief, following the Mormons’ failed attempt to bring peace.
-The Timpanogos Tribe gave Tabby Tribal Leader role, and Tabby directed Black Hawk to amass an army of 3000 warriors, eventually driving back white expansion and resulting in some 70 Mormon villages being vacated.
+In other words, it was worthless and therefore perfect for a reservation.
+For President Lincoln to ask Brigham, his opinion suggests that Mormon leaders had a working relationship.
+However, only four years earlier, Brigham had committed the treasonous act of destroying government property, leaving Johnston's army stranded—a crime for which neither Brigham nor the perpetrators were ever held accountable.